fastoch/React-Tech-with-Tim/TUTO.md

 It's common to have a different stylesheet for each component.
 We have App.css for App.jsx, index.css for main.jsx, Home.css for Home.jsx, and so on.

+## Fetching the movies from an API

+From our Home page, we want to display a list of movies.
+Instead of creating that list from scratch, we want to get them from a real source.

+We're going to use a publicly available API that contains a bunch of movies, and we're going to grab the most popular movies and simply display them.

+Then, we're going to use the Search feature from that API to search for movies and to display those search results.

+The API we'll use is TMDB: https://www.themoviedb.org

 ## The MovieList component

 See `MovieList.jsx`